 that’s necessary to create a live region; no role is necessary.

-Implementing this feature will require each accessibility node to know about its geometry on the page.
-The user could then instruct the screen-reader to determine which object is under the mouse (this is called hit testing) and read it aloud.
+Let’s try that.
+Implementing this particular feature requires each accessibility node to know about its geometry on the page.
+The user could then instruct the screen reader to determine which object is under the mouse (via hit testing) and read it aloud.

 Getting access to the geometry is tricky, because the accessibility

-tree is generated from the element tree, while the geometry is
+tree is generated from the HTML tree, while the geometry is accessible

 that is.
 Some Element